 When to break out the Pinot Noir

 All other Pinot Noir occasions are best served with food.
-This is an intimate and challenging wine, and thus is served best at smaller gatherings.
-I absolutely adore Oregon Pinot Noir with Salmon, however all Pinot Noirs are stunning with this richer fish.
+This is an intimate and challenging wine and thus is served best at smaller gatherings.
+I adore Oregon Pinot Noir with Salmon, however all variants of Pinot Noir are stunning with this richer fish.